 - By 2016 the countries of the European Union had made a current and future financial commitment of some $:€2.1trillion to Weather Dependent Renewable Energy technologies.
 Those future financial commitments will increase as further Renewable installations are made in future.

-- $:€2.1 trillion is more than the annual GDP of the United Kingdom
+- $:€2.1 trillion is close to the annual GDP of the United Kingdom

 - More than 1/3 of the financial commitment to weather dependent Renewables in Europe so far has been made in Germany.